 PULSE lecture series

-Discover the real world use of mathematics and statistics with our PULSE lecture series for secondary students and teachers.
+Discover the real world use of mathematics and statistics with our PULSE lecture series for secondary school students and teachers.

 PULSE lectures take place twice a year and give students an opportunity to visit the University and meet staff from the Mathematics and Statistics departments.

 PULSE lectures are free of charge.
+Information about our 2019 lectures is below.

 University of Auckland